pimsmath/vxml_site/content/authors/weekes/_index.md

 and mathematical physics.
 You can find more information on his [Research page](https://researchers.usask.ca/alex-weekes/research.php).

-He completed my PhD in 2016 at the University of Toronto, under the supervision of [Joel Kamnitzer](https://www.math.toronto.edu/jkamnitz/).
-I was a postdoctoral researcher at the [Perimeter Institute for Theoretical Physics](https://perimeterinstitute.ca/) from 2016-2019, where my mentor was [Alexander Braverman](https://perimeterinstitute.ca/people/alexander-braverman).
+Alex completed my PhD in 2016 at the University of Toronto, under the supervision of [Joel Kamnitzer](https://www.math.toronto.edu/jkamnitz/).
+He was a postdoctoral researcher at the [Perimeter Institute for Theoretical Physics](https://perimeterinstitute.ca/) from 2016-2019, where his mentor was [Alexander Braverman](https://perimeterinstitute.ca/people/alexander-braverman).
-From 2019-2021 I was a postdoctoral fellow at the [University of British Columbia](https://www.math.ubc.ca/), under [Kai Behrend](https://personal.math.ubc.ca/~behrend/), [Jim Bryan](https://personal.math.ubc.ca/~jbryan/), and [Sabin
+From 2019-2021 he was a postdoctoral fellow at the [University of British Columbia](https://www.math.ubc.ca/), under [Kai Behrend](https://personal.math.ubc.ca/~behrend/), [Jim Bryan](https://personal.math.ubc.ca/~jbryan/), and [Sabin